How To Burp A Newborn Baby: Right Time, Positions And Tips

 Burping is a method of releasing gas from the stomach and esophagus through the mouth.
 It is also called belching.
 So, how to burp a newborn?
 Does it help a baby?
 Burping is beneficial for a baby, and the lack of it might make a baby cranky and gassy, resulting in spitting up of the feed.

 The parent or the caretaker needs to assist the baby to make them burp.
+Understanding the necessity of burping is crucial for new parents.
+It not only helps to release trapped air but also plays a significant role in preventing excessive crying and discomfort, ensuring a peaceful feeding experience.
 This post acquaints you with attributes of burping in babies and how to help an infant burp.

 In This Article